-In addition to the AUC, we analyzed classification accuracy which yielded slightly lower percentages than AUC (Appendix A, Fig. 4).
+In addition to the AUC, we analyzed classification accuracy, which yielded slightly lower percentages than AUC (see Appendix A, Fig. 4).
 The observed relations within and between the accuracies of the methods were the same as those for AUC.

-B. Evaluation of selected features
+B. Evaluation of Selected Features

 We evaluated which features were selected by analyzing the heat maps showing the selection frequency of every feature.
-In cross-validation, a total of 200 feature sets were selected for a given N by every method.
+In cross validation, a total of 200 feature sets were selected for a given N by every method.
 Fig. 3 shows the heat maps for the AD-CN classification when 43951 features were selected.
-Although all methods selected large clusters of voxels in the temporal lobe, the medial temporal lobe in particular, visual inspection of the heat maps for AD-CN showed some differences between the features selected by different methods.
-The t-statistics methods (T-test, T-map) selected voxels that were mainly concentrated in the temporal lobe, while the SVM-weight based methods (W-map, P-map, RFE W-map, RFE P-map) selected voxels more dispersed over the brain.
-As mentioned, all methods frequently selected clusters of voxels in the temporal lobe (i.e. hippocampus including amygdala, PHG, FG, MITG, posterior temporal lobe), the insula and the thalamus, but the t-statistics methods did this more frequently and selected larger clusters in these brain regions than the SVM-weight based methods.
-The heat maps for SVM weightbased methods showed more clusters of frequently selected voxels in the frontal lobe (superior frontal gyrus, precentral gyrus, middle frontal gyrus), postcentral gyrus, and cingulate gyrus than those for the t-statistics methods.
-We also observed several small differences between the SVM-weightbased methods, of which the most important was that the pmap heat maps showed a more dispersed pattern over the brain than the w-map heat maps.
+Although all methods selected large clusters of voxels in the TL, the medial TL, in particular, visual inspection of the heat maps for AD-CN showed some differences between the features selected by different methods.
+The t-statistics methods (T-test,

+T-map) selected voxels that were mainly concentrated in the TL, while the SVM-weight based methods (W-map, P-map, RFE Wmap, RFE P-map) selected voxels more dispersed over the brain.
+As mentioned, all methods frequently selected clusters of voxels in the TL (i.e., HC including amygdala, PHG, FG, MITG, posterior TL), the insula, and the thalamus, but the t-statistics methods did this more frequently, and selected larger clusters in these brain regions than the SVM-weight-based methods.
+The heat maps for SVM weight-based methods showed more clusters of frequently selected voxels in the frontal lobe (superior frontal gyrus, precentral gyrus, middle frontal gyrus), postcentral gyrus, and CG than those for the t-statistics methods.
+We also observed several small differences between the SVM-weight-based methods of which the most important was that the p-map heat maps showed a more dispersed pattern over the brain than the w-map heat maps.
 Other differences were that the wrapper methods (RFE W-map, RFE P-map) selected more clusters of voxels in the superior frontal gyrus than the filter methods (W-map, P-map), and that the p-map selected more clusters of voxels in the insula than the w-map methods.